Brazil’s President Jair Bolsonaro Is Actively Trying To Destroy Amazon Rainforest, Say Leaked Documents

 The Independent reports that leaked documents reveal that Bolsonaro’s government is actively trying to sabotage conservation efforts of the rainforest to make way for motorways, bridges, and hydroelectric plants in the jungle.

-The leaked documents, which are available on political website openDemocracy, include Powerpoint slides that are reported to have been presented at a February meeting between the Brazilian government and local leaders in Para state, which houses the Amazonia National Park.
+The leaked documents, which are available on political website openDemocracy, include Powerpoint slides that are reported to have been presented at a February meeting between the Brazilian government and local leaders in Para state, which houses Amazonia National Park.

-“Development projects must be implemented on the Amazon basin to integrate it into the rest of the national territory in order to fight off international pressure for the implementation of the so-called ‘Triple A’ [conservation] project,” one slide reads, referring to the Triple A conservation effort between Gaia Amazonas, non-government organizations, (NGOs), and international governments
+“Development projects must be implemented on the Amazon basin to integrate it into the rest of the national territory in order to fight off international pressure for the implementation of the so-called ‘Triple A’ [conservation] project,” one slide reads, referring to the Triple A conservation effort between Gaia Amazonas, nongovernment organizations (NGOs), and international governments

 “To do this, it is necessary to build the Trombetas river hydroelectric plant, the Óbidos bridge over the Amazon river, and the implementation of the BR-163 highway to the border,” it continues.

-According to Richard George, head of forests at Greenpeace, the recent rainforest fires weren’t just to clear land but to signal support for Bolsonaro’s plan of developing the Amazon and other’s in the South American country.
+According to Richard George, head of forests at Greenpeace, the recent rainforest fires weren’t just to clear land but to signal support for Bolsonaro’s plan of developing the Amazon in the South American country.

 “What he has done through his words and deeds is given the go-ahead to farmers and illegal loggers, encouraging them into indigenous communities.”